25 Best Podcast Hosting Services

 Spreaker Studio’s Skype recording feature lets you easily collaborate with other people.
 Receive co-hosts and guests regardless of their location.

 Depending on the plan, Spreaker’s dynamic ad insertion helps you place ads in all or selected episodes, choosing exactly when they are played.
-Combined with the listener data provided by the platform, it helps keep the ads relevant for your audience.
+Combined with the listener data provided by the platform, it helps keep the ads relevant to your audience.

 Spreaker offers a free plan giving podcasters 5 hours of audio storage and up to 10 episodes.